-【Safeguard Reset】Trigger IO to resume the motion of the robotic arm in the protection stop state.
+[Safeguard Reset] Trigger IO to resume the motion of the robotic arm in the protection stop state.
 Should work with SI, refer to 2.4.2.5.
-Protective Stop with Reset Button

-- 【Offline Task】 Offline Task can add multiple Blockly to be triggered through I/O. As shown in the figure above, CIO is set as Offline Task and a Blockly project is added.
-Click 【Add】 to add a Blockly project, and click 【》】 to delete the project. - [Manual Mode] When set as Manual Mode, the robotic arm can be dragged freely when the input signal remains low level. - [Reduced Mode] The IO is triggered and the robotic arm enters the reduced mode.
+Protective Stop with Reset through I/O. As shown in the figure above, CIO is set as Offline Task and a Blockly project is added.
+Click 【Add】 to add a Blockly project, and click 【S】 to delete the project.